brahmlower/cssef/docs/source/client.rst

 	Example command line
 	::

-		user@debian ~$ cssef-cli --username admin organization get
+		user@debian:~$ cssef-cli --username admin organization get

 password
-	The password for you account.
+	The password for your account.
 If you do not provide your password in a situation where it is required (assuming you provide the rest of your credentials), you will be prompted for your password.
 This is exemplified in the command line examples section.